slu-soc5650/course-website/content/docs/lecture-04.md

 <p> </p>

 ## Definition Query Examples
 The lab this week asks you to do a query to identify certain features in a particular layer.
 This is a much faster way of selecting features than the `Select` operation you did manually last week.
-Examples using last week's data on Jefferson City are below:
+Example that use last week's data on Jefferson City are below:

 <p> </p>
 <script async class="speakerdeck-embed" data-id="a59b3627ec294ea0ba3ec3cf692d2d4f" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>